Gender Equality & Women Empowerment

 The UNDP Uganda Gender Equality Strategy

-The Country office also has in place a Gender Equality Strategy (2014-2017) which focuses on transforming our development interventions into gender positive outputs that;
+The Country office has a Gender Equality Strategy (2014-2017) that guides our transformative development agenda to;

 • Ensure that management and accountability systems address gender equality at the work place;

-• Achieve gender-balanced personnel in the country office;
+• Achieve gender parity in the country office;

-• And strengthen institutional capacity within UNDP and its partners to deliver on gender equality.
+• Strengthen institutional capacity within UNDP and its partners to deliver on gender equality and women's empowerment.

 Our Goals and achievements